lindsaymurphy4/course_advanced_dbt/models/docs/docs_bingeflix.md

 # Bingeflix Docs
-This file contains doumentation for Bingeflix data sources.
+This file contains documentation for Bingeflix data sources.

 ## Events
 This section contains documentation from the Bingeflix Events table.